Wynde is a remote user research platform for product teams.

 Search flow

-Search flow from empty state to results to the target chapter.
+Search flow: empty state, results, and jump to the target chapter.